1. Concepts

 Billing

 Each stub you run in Stubber requires Stubbucks.
 Executing certain tasks or sending notifications consumes a set amount of Stubbucks, which are automatically deducted from your Org’s balance.
-For a detailed overview of how Stubbucks work, see the Stubbucks guide.
+For a detailed overview of how Stubbucks work, see the Stubbucks Guide.

 Because charges are applied at the time of execution, it’s important to ensure that your Org has enough Stubbucks available.
 If your balance is too low, Stubber won’t be able to complete the requested task or send the notification until additional Stubbucks are added.